5 Simple Ways To Make Meditation A Daily Practice In Your Life

 The only way to learn to meditate is to do it.
 There is no pass or fail in meditation.

 More energy and more inner peace.
 Better blood flow.
 Decreased anxiety and depression.
-Improved sleep, mood, job satisfaction.
-An enhanced overall sense of well being.
+Improved sleep, mood, and job satisfaction.
+An enhanced overall sense of well-being.

 Consistency is more important than the amount of time overall spent meditating.
 Three to five minutes a day provides more benefit than 30 or more minutes once a week.